mineichen/minfac/examples/distributed_web/PluginBasedArchitecture.md

 - Even in a project with a single plugin, dynamic linking dropped compile time by 38%

 If you'd like to read more about plugin based architectures in Rust, please give a thumbs up.
 If there is enough demand, I'd like to write a series with step-by-step explanation.

 I'm currently looking for a Job as a Rust developer in Switzerland or remote.
 If your team is looking for a passionate developer, I'd very much appreciate if you'd consider me for that position.

+If you liked this post, you might be interested in my previous article about [Writing a better Line Iterator in Rust](https://dev.to/mineichen/writing-a-better-line-iterator-in-rust-443m)